ratify-project/ratify/docs/archive/meeting-notes/ratify-weekly-notes-2022-Jan-2022-Jun.md

 - ACTION: Jimmy will send PR to update ratify chart's service account name
     - needed for AWS support
 - ACTION: Set up poll to find new Ratify community meeting time (preferrably morning PST time)
-- Notary Trust Store
+- Trust Store
     - Absorb and integrate into Ratify
         - ACTION: Need to cost this
-    - How are the policy updates going to flow into the notary verifier? (will the config refresh capability address this?)
+    - How are the policy updates going to flow into the notation verifier? (will the config refresh capability address this?)
         - ACTION: Need to cost this
 - ORAS auth updates
     - new functionality for multiple scopes is being added to ORAS; ratify auth provider needs to be updated to support this